 The largest area of concern is the connection from your laptop to the WiFi access point.
-That open WiFi signal traveling through the air can be “sniffed” (or read) by anyone in range with a laptop and the appropriate software.
+That open WiFi signal traveling through the air can be “sniffed” (or read) by anyone in range with a laptop and the required software.

 This secures the path between your computer and the WiFi’s access point.
 Hopefully, it’s how your home WiFi is configured, so as to prevent nearby homes or others from connecting to your WiFi, and through it, to your network, without the appropriate encryption password.

-There are problems with this approach:
+There are problems with this approach.